riff-lang/site/src/doc.md

 ```

 Subscripting a user-defined function with the expression $i$ will
-return the $i$th byte in the function's compiled bytecode array.
+return the $i$th byte in the function's compiled bytecode table.

 ```riff
 fn f(x,y) {